-Bill Doe received health care on several occasions during the second quarter of 2004.
+Bill Doe received health care on several occasions during the second quarter of 2006.
 The Winfield Health Care Plan submitted the following diagnoses in one CCC record.
-The plan submits all diagnoses whether they are in the model or not, and filters by source of data.
+The plan submits all diagnoses whether they are in the model or not, and filters by provider type.

-- 1. Mr. Doe visited his primary physician on 4/5/04 for increased weakness and tremor.
+- 1. Mr. Doe visited his primary physician on 4/5/06 for increased weakness and tremor.
 The physician diagnosed Parkinson's Disease 332.0, ordered a CAT scan and MRI of the brain to rule out any tumors or stroke, and referred him to a neurologist for further evaluation. - 2.
-Mr. Doe has his CAT scan and MRI at a free-standing radiology center on 4/7/04.
-The results reported by the facility was "small lacunar infarct, possibly old" 434.91. - 3.
-The neurologist saw Mr. Doe on 4/9/04, reviewed the MRI findings and concurred with the radiologist interpretation of cerebrovascular infarct 434.91 and referred Mr. Doe for admission to Community Hospital. - 4.
-Community Hospital admitted Mr. Doe on 4/9/04 and discharged him to a rehabilitation facility on 4/15/04 with the following diagnoses: principal diagnosis: CVA 436; other diagnoses: Parkinson's 332.0 and Emphysema 492.8. - 5.
-The Skilled Nursing Rehabilitation facility admitted Mr. Doe on 4/15/04.
-Several days later, the patient aspirated fluids, developed pneumonia, and was transferred back to the hospital on 4/22/04 with a discharge diagnosis of: Admission for Rehabilitation V57.89, dysphagia due to CVA 438.82, and aspiration pneumonia 507.0. - 6.
-Community Hospital readmitted Mr. Doe on 4/22/04, and he was discharged to home care on 4/30/04 with the diagnosis of Pneumonia 486. - 7.
-The home care claim diagnoses from 4/30/04 through 5/28/04 included V57.89, 436, and 492.8.
+A diagnostic radiologist performed a CAT scan and MRI on on Mr. Doe on 4/07/06.
+The results reported by the radiologist was "small lacunar infarct, possibly old" 434.91. - 3.
+The neurologist saw Mr. Doe on 4/9/06, reviewed the MRI findings and concurred with the radiologist interpretation of Cerebrovascular Infarct 434.91 and referred Mr. Doe for admission to Community Hospital. - Community Hospital admitted Mr. Doe on 4/9/06 and discharged him to a rehabilitation facility on 4/15/06 with the following diagnoses: principal diagnosis: CVA 436; other diagnoses: Parkinson's 332.0 and Emphysema 492.8. - 5.
+The community hospital readmitted Mr. Doe on 4/22/06, and he was discharged on 4/30/06.
+No diagnosis code was submitted. - 6.
+On 4/30/06 through 5/28/06 Mr. Doe's primary care physician diagnosed Diabetes 250.00.